tuanha1305/capture-android-sdk/README.md

 - `imageUri` : String.
 Local path of the image captured <br/>
 - `live`: String with values 'yes'/'no'.
 Tells whether the selfie is live or not.
-- `liveness-score`: Float with values between 0 and 1.
-- The confidence score for the liveness prediction.
+- `liveness-score`: Float with values between 0 and 1.The  confidence score for the liveness prediction.
 - `to-be-reviewed`: String with values 'yes'/'no'.
 Yes indicates that it flagged for manual review.

 **.textureAndGestureLiveness**: In this mode, based on the results of the texture Liveness call, the user might be asked to do a series of gestures to confirm liveness.
 This mode is currently in beta.
 It is highly recommended to not use it in production.